Korma-Chameleon/kc-blog/2032-08-17-weird-czech-qr-codes.md

 structure here; lots of stars and colons.
 Also, every example starrts the same way, with `SPD*1.0*ACC:CZ`.
 That looks like something searchable!

-After trying a few variations, I laded up on Wikipedia.
-Iy turns out that these are an open standard named [Short Payment Descriptor](https://en.wikipedia.org/wiki/Short_Payment_Descriptor) or just SPAYD.
+After trying a few variations, I landed up on Wikipedia.
+It turns out that these are an open standard named [Short Payment Descriptor](https://en.wikipedia.org/wiki/Short_Payment_Descriptor) or just SPAYD.
 The format encodes a list of key-value text fields representing payment information and the structure is very simple, using only a couple of separators.